Congratulations to Bobby Blackhat Walters, United States Coast Guard veteran of 27 years and winner of MISSION: MUSIC Powered by USAA.

 Tim is a Navy veteran who served with 3rd Battalion 5th Marines (Known as Dark Horse) as an FMF Hospital Corpsman during the legendary battle in Sangin, Afghanistan, in the fall of 2010.
 Following his military service, Tim pursued filmmaking, attending the New York Film Academy where he earned degrees in both film production and screenwriting.
 Tim has successfully written, produced, and directed several short films, music videos, and commercials.

-Raul is an Army veteran who served in Afghanistan.
-He began his career at Discovery Communications working with a range of clients including Toyota and Walt Disney Pictures.
-When Raul moved to the Agency side of the business at Omnicom Media Group, he worked with Warner Brothers on campaigns for Storks, The Accountant, Sully and Collateral Beauty.
-He has an MBA from the University of Southern California Marshall School of Business.
+Raul is an Army veteran who served in Afghanistan on behalf of Operation Enduring Freedom.
+He began his career at Discovery Communications working with a wide range of clients including Toyota and Walt Disney Pictures.
+As a cable and digital advertising professional, Raul has gained extensive knowledge of the film industry while working to market recent films such as Storks, The Accountant, Sully and Collateral Beauty.
+He has an MBV from the University of Southern California Marshall School of Business.

 Tal is a recent graduate from R.I.T.’s Industrial Design program and has since worked up-and-down the West Coast with both small and large clients.
 His work in San Francisco ranged from graphic, product, and web design; and in LA, he had a minor technical role at a VFX company.
 He’s now pixel-pushing his way to glory at WATM.